 If you are grooming your dog with clippers for the first time, it can be a bit scary, especially if you are worried about cutting your dog’s hair too short!
 Here are some helpful tips:

 - Make sure your dog’s coat is clean, dry, and brushed out free of tangles.
 You may need to bathe your dog first.
+Need tips on bathing a puppy?
+Check out my article on how to bathe a puppy.

 - Let your dog see and sniff the clippers before you start using them, and turn them on so your dog gets used to the noise.